 Alaska's fish habitat protection statutes were adopted shortly after statehood and remain unchanged to this day.
 This reflects the longstanding Alaskan ideal that fishery resources and habitats are assets that improve our quality of life and merit protection from unnecessary human disturbance.

-The Division has offices located in Fairbanks, Palmer, Anchorage, Soldotna, Douglas, and Craig with approximately 45 staff members who review an average of over 3,500 permit applications each year and conduct other activities discussed below.
-Division of Habitat staff strive to use the best available information and sound professional judgment while working with applicants to achieve their project goals.
+The Habitat Section has offices located in Fairbanks, Palmer, Anchorage, Soldotna, Douglas, and Craig with approximately 45 staff members who review an average of over 1,500 permit applications each year and conduct other activities discussed below.
+Habitat Section staff strive to use the best available information and sound professional judgment while working with applicants to achieve their project goals.

 Fish Habitat Protection

-Installation of culverts, bridges, or docks, water withdrawals, and stream crossings with vehicles or equipment are just a few examples of the type of projects reviewed by the division.
+Installation of culverts, bridges, or docks, water withdrawals, and stream crossings with vehicles or equipment are just a few examples of the type of projects reviewed by the habitat section.
 Habitat Biologists conduct research and field surveys, review plans, and work with permit applicants to ensure proposed projects do not adversely impact fish habitat.
-Division biologists also monitor projects for compliance with permit standards.
+Habitat Section biologists also monitor projects for compliance with permit standards.

-The Division of Habitat also develops management plans and oversees activities (excluding trapping, hunting, fishing, and wildlife viewing) in legislatively designated refuges, critical habitat areas, and sanctuaries known collectively as Special Areas (AS 16.20,5 AAC 95).
+The Habitat Section also develops management plans and oversees activities (excluding trapping, hunting, fishing, and wildlife viewing) in legislatively designated refuges, critical habitat areas, and sanctuaries known collectively as Special Areas (AS 16.20,5 AAC 95).

-In addition to permitting duties, the Division of Habitat staff coordinates with other ADF&G divisions, as well as state, federal, and local agencies, to provide expertise for maintaining and protecting important fish and wildlife habitat throughout the state.
+In addition to permitting duties, Habitat Section staff work with other ADF&G divisions, as well as state, federal, and local agencies, to provide expertise for maintaining and protecting important fish and wildlife habitat throughout the state.

-In conjunction with the ADNR Office of Project Management and Permitting (OPMP), the Division coordinates the ADF&G review of large and complex projects important to the State.
-The Division also works closely with the ADNR Division of Forestry to survey State and private forestry operations and evaluate implementation of Alaska’s Forest Resources and Practices Act (FRPA).
+In conjunction with the ADNR Office of Project Management and Permitting (OPMP), the Habitat Section coordinates the ADF&G review of large and complex projects important to the State.
+The Habitat Section also works closely with the ADNR Division of Forestry to survey State and private forestry operations and evaluate implementation of Alaska’s Forest Resources and Practices Act (FRPA).
 Regular field inspections allow for continuous monitoring of best management practices and compliance with FRPA.